Are you a DIY enthusiast or professional looking for the best reciprocating saw for light trimming or heavy-duty cutting?

 - Choose the right blade.
 Make sure the saw’s model number matches to that of the blade.

-- On the workbench, set the saw flat on its site and hold it with one hand.
+- On the workbench, set the saw flat on its side and hold it with one hand.

 - If it doesn’t feature a tool-less blade change system, but using the Allen wrench remove the hex nut.